This post may contain affiliate links. Please read our disclosure policy.

 overhead of homemade Irish stew with sliced bread.

-• beef stew meat (lamb can be used for a more traditional Irish stew)
+• Beef Stew Meat – Although I use beef in this recipe as well as my other beef stew recipes, lamb can be used for a more traditional Irish stew.

 ingredients needed to make homemade Irish stew.